rack/rack/README.md

 * `Rack::Head` for returning an empty body for HEAD requests.
 * `Rack::Lint` for checking conformance to the [Rack Specification].
 * `Rack::Lock` for serializing requests using a mutex.
-* `Rack::Logger` for setting a logger to handle logging errors.
 * `Rack::MethodOverride` for modifying the request method based on a submitted parameter.
 * `Rack::Recursive` for including data from other paths in the application, and